Gertrude Herbert Institute of Art: Ware's Folly: The building housing the institute

-Construction of the home in which the institute is housed was completed in 1818.
+The institute is located in a home that was built in 1818.
 The building is now listed on the National Register of Historic Places.
 Built in the Federal style the house is notable for its three-story elliptical staircase.
 The building bears the nickname Ware's Folly, which derives from the high cost of the construction, $40,000 in 1818 or c. $12 million in 2007, and the extravagant interior detailing.